 Red: There's not a day goes by I don't feel regret.
 Not because I'm in here, or because you think I should.
 I look back on the way I was then: a young, stupid kid who committed that terrible crime.
 I want to talk to him.
 I want to try and talk some sense to him, tell him the way things are.
 But I can't.
 That kid's long gone and this old man is all that's left.
 I got to live with that.
 Rehabilitated?
 It's just a bullshit word.
 So you go on and stamp your form, sonny, and stop wasting my time.
 Because to tell you the truth, I don't give a shit.

 Towards the end of the movie when Andy is escaping, he breaks open a sewage pipe and is covered with its contents.
 It is physically impossible for the sewage to shoot out of the break like it did.
 In order for that to happen there has to be pressure.
-But there is none there, because the end he crawls out of is in the open air.
+But there is none there, because the end he crawls through is empty and the end is in the open air.

 There are many references to the number 237 in the movie.
 For instance, this is the number of Red's cell, and these digits are on Andy's prison I.D.
 This number makes appearances throughout Steven King stories, the most famous one being the room where the murders take place in "The Shining".